 Once it is determined that the applicant qualifies for Section 8 assistance, a voucher is issued for 60 days.
 A unit must be found and inspected within this time period.

 Yes.
 HUD sets fair market rent according to the county and bedroom size.
-Section 8 cannot pay more than the maximum limit and can only pay the limit if the rent is reasonable according to the quality of the unit and the area that the unit is in.
+Section 8 cannot pay more than the maximum limit and can only pay the limit if the rent is reasonable according to the quality of the unit and the area that the unit is located.

 How long do I have to stay in a place once I am participating in the Section 8 program?